-1. Select the Week and Site
+1. Select the week and site

 Firstly, click on the “Roster” tab on the top menu.
 Secondly, click to select the week you want to create the roster for and then click to select the site.
 This action will redirect you to the daily rostering view.

 Note: Any site that already has a roster published will display with a green “published” banner.